Dartmouth College student groups: Chimera

+Chimera was founded in 1914.
+It is a co-ed secret society, accepting female students sometime after Dartmouth first accepted female students in 1972.
+The society selects a small number of new members each year through its traditional tapping process.
+At graduation, members carry hand-carved wooden canes depicting the Greek mythological monster Chimera.
+The Triad Trust Association is the business name of Chimera.
+The association is a registered non-profit corporation to hold Chimera's assets, including its endowment, and serves as the society's alumni board.

+Clio

+Founded in 2020, Clio is a co-educational secret society that celebrates its namesake, the ancient Greek muse of history.
+Members carry canes at graduation, along with a second ceremonial item that rotates each year.

 Cobra

-Cobra was founded in 1978 as Dartmouth's first all-female secret society.
-The society is recognized by the college and occupies a house on Summer Street.
+Cobra was founded in 1978 as Dartmouth's first all-female senior society.
+The society occupies a house on Summer Street.
 Cobra focuses on cross-generational mentorship and selects women on the basis of demonstrated leadership within the Dartmouth community and devotion to the college.

 Dragon

-Dragon was founded in 1898 and continues to operate as of 2025.
+Dragon is an all-male senior society that was founded in 1898.
 Dragon is said to be the most secret of Dartmouth's senior societies, as its members do not carry canes at commencement.
-Little is known about the traditions of Dragon, however, its members are thought to be the presidents of Dartmouth's sports clubs.

 Fire and Skoal

 Fire and Skoal was founded as Dartmouth's first co-educational senior society in 1975.
-Members are often leaders of fraternities, sororities and other campus organizations.
-The society is recognized by the college and members carry canes at graduation.
+Members are often leaders of fraternities, sororities, and other campus organizations.
+The society is recognized by the college, and members carry canes at graduation.

 Griffin

-Griffin is a co-educational secret society founded in 1995.
-As one of the oldest co-ed groups on campus, Griffin selects an equal number of men and women from the rising senior class to join each year but many of the society's traditions remain a secret.
-Members carry canes at Commencement and often includes leaders from various campus organizations, athletic captains, and Greek leadership.
+Griffin is a co-educational secret society founded in 1994.
+As one of the oldest co-ed groups on campus, Griffin selects an equal number of men and women from the rising senior class to join each year, but many of the society's traditions remain a secret.
+Members carry canes at Commencement and often include leaders from various campus organizations, athletic captains, and Greek leadership.
 Notable members include Olympic gold medalist shot putter Adam Nelson.

 Olympus

-Olympus is a co-ed secret society.
+Olympus is a co-ed secret society formed in 2014.
 The society's namesake is rooted in Greek mythology, with little else known of its traditions.
 The selection process involves identifying student leaders from across campus, and members carry canes during commencement.

 Order of the Sirens

 Order of the Sirens is a college-recognized all-female secret society and was originally founded in 2007.
-The women of “The Order” are commonly referred to as "Sirens".
+The women of "The Order" are commonly referred to as "Sirens".
 Members carry canes during graduation and are known for their signature tattoo.
-Used to be a part of the Order with Jackal.

 Osiris

-Osiris is a recognized co-educational secret society named after the Egyptian God of the afterlife, the underworld, and rebirth.
+Osiris is a co-educational secret society named after the Egyptian God of the afterlife, the underworld, and rebirth.
+It was established in 2016.'
 Membership is extended to established campus figures—leaders of athletic teams, Greek houses, and other influential organizations—who bear a distinctive tattoo as a tribute to the Attributes and carry canes at graduation.